pegasystems/pega-helm-charts/charts/addons/README.md

 `clusterName`   | The name of your EKS cluster.
 Resources created by the ALB Ingress controller will be prefixed with this string.
 `region`     | AWS region of the EKS cluster.
 Required if if ec2metadata is unavailable from the controller Pod.
 `vpcId`      | VPC ID of EKS cluster, required if ec2metadata is unavailable from controller pod.
+`image.repository`  | Amazon EKS Amazon ECR image repositories.
+To be enabled only for aws gov cloud deployments.
 `serviceAccount.annotations`  | Annotate the service account with `eks.amazonaws.com/role-arn` IAM Role that provides access to AWS resources.

 Example: